garth5689/garth5689.github.io/_posts/2016-12-16-genetic_boggle.markdown

 Each board can be represented by a 16 character string, e.g. `SERSPATGLINESERS`.
 This string can be thought of as our individual's genome, and each individual letter can be thought of as a gene.
 We will be manipulating the genes to get new individuals.

 Because we don't know what kind of solution we might get, the initial population will be created randomly.
 Once the population is created, we need to determine which solutions should survive and reproduce.
-The code below shows how the

-{% highlight python %}
-def generate_random_boggle_letters():
-    return random.choice(string.ascii_uppercase)

-toolbox.register("letter", generate_random_boggle_letters)
-toolbox.register("individual", tools.initRepeat, creator.Board, toolbox.letter, n=SIZE ** 2)
-toolbox.register("population", tools.initRepeat, list, toolbox.individual)
-{% endhighlight %}

 ### Fitness {#fitness}
 In the natural world, each individual does not have an equal chance to pass their genes onto the next generation.
 Fitness is the term to describe the probability that an individual will contribute to the genes of subsequent generations.
 Individuals that have the best chance of reproducing are the most "fit" (hence, "survival of the fittest").
 The most fit individuals are not necessarily the strongest, fastest or biggest.
 For example, a particular gene that controls coloring could have a sizable impact on reproduction if it provides great camouflage.

 In the natural world, fitness is not as obvious as a single number.
 One great thing about our problem is that Boggle boards can be scored easily, which gives each board a very clear fitness value.
 Our fitness function will be the total score of all possible words in the board.
 After all, this is the goal of the puzzle, so it makes sense to try to maximize this value.

 The actual function to perform the scoring is probably worthy of a post in itself, however I think it would be too big of an aside.
 It can be found in the code [here](https://github.com/andrewzwicky/puzzles/blob/master/FiveThirtyEightRiddler/2016-10-21/recurse_grid.pyx).
-In this case, we just need to register that function as our fitness function.

-{% highlight python %}
-toolbox.register("evaluate", total_grid_score)
-{% endhighlight %}

 <p align="center">
 Here's an animation showing a particular board being solved:<br>